artsy/hokusai/README.md

 hokusai install --s3-bucket <bucket name> --s3-key <file key>
 ```

+The following commands refer to a Kubernetes context.
+By convention, Hokusai looks for both a `staging` and a `production` context available to `kubectl` (usually in `~/.kube/config`).

+When running `hokusai setup` `staging.yml` and `production.yml` are created in the hokusai project directory, which Hokusai then matches to its respective context.
+These files define what Hokusai calls "Stacks".

+Similarly, Hokusai creates "Secrets" within a given context by managing a Kubernetes secret object named `{project-name}-secrets`.
+Hokusai is not limited to these two contexts, and you can add other contexts as well as other yml files to support them.

+Run `hokusai check` to check that `staging` and `production` contexts are available to `kubectl`.

 ### Working with Secrets

 * `hokusai secrets get` - Prints secrets stored on the Kubernetes server
 * `hokusai secrets set` - Sets secrets on the Kubernetes server.
-Secrets are stored for the project as key-value pairs in the Kubernetes Secret object `{project}-secrets`
+Secrets are stored for the project as key-value pairs in the Kubernetes Secret object `{project_name}-secrets`
 * `hokusai secrets unset` - Removes secrets stored on the Kubernetes server

+Note: Secrets will be automatically injected into containers created by the `hokusai run` command but must be explicity referenced in the stack container environment via `secretKeyRef`.

 ### Working with Stacks